How can we help? 👋

 Notion image

-To keep it simple a Wizard has been added.
+To keep it simple a wizard has been added.
 It generates the rules for the most used configurations.

 Notion image